How to Maximize ROI on Your Facebook & Twitter Campaigns

 2. Timing

 Bit.ly (the URL shortening service that runs prominently on several social channels) posted about the best times to share content on social media.
-It’s one of the most important lessons you can apply to maximize your social media efforts.
+It’s one of the most important lessons you can apply to maximize your social media marketing efforts.

 Time is relative so the sane way of interpreting this is to take into account the time zones of your followers and figure out the most common time zone.
 And the following doesn’t apply to “breaking news” kinds, obviously.